stevekane/promise-it-wont-hurt/README.md

 workshop verify mysolution.js   # verify your solution
 ```

 The workshop stores your progress in .config so `sudo rm -r .config` will reset the workshop.
+The git repo for the Docker image is [here](https://github.com/oren/promises-workshop).
+PRs are welcome!

 ## Usage Instructions